DiogenesCFG/Getting_and_Cleaning_Data_Coursera_Project/README.md

 # Getting and Cleaning Data Coursera Project
 Course Project for the Getting and Cleaning Data course in Coursera, from the John Hopkins University specialization in Data Science.
 ------
 The project makes use of the "Human Activity Recognition Using Smartphones Dataset.
-Version 1.0", from Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto.
+Version 1.0", from Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto.[1]
 The original data set contained:

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.